medic/superset-user-mangement/README.md

 - Sub-county
 - CHA

-Create these roles first, either through the UI or by making a `POST` request to the endpoint `/security/roles/` with the following JSON payload:
+Create these roles first, either through the Superset UI or by making a `POST` request to the endpoint `/security/roles/` with the following JSON payload:

 ```json
 {